onepanelio/core-docs/docs/getting-started/use-cases/computervision/annotation/cvat/cvat_quick_guide.md

 It is highly recommended that you dump your annotation periodically.
 In case of any failure, this can be used to recover the tasks.
 :::
 :::note
-Please note that you can use pre-trained models for pre-annotation of your frames.
+Note that you can use pre-trained models for pre-annotation of your frames.
 This will drastically reduce time it takes for annotation.
-For more information on pre-annotation, please see section 4.
+For more information on pre-annotation, see section 4.
 :::

 ## 3. Training new annotation model from CVAT